Raylyrix/RTK/README.md

 A comprehensive automatic email sender with Google Sheets integration, scheduling capabilities, modern GUI interface, and **enhanced attachment support**.

+> Note: We distribute installers only (no source code bundles).
+Download a single installer from Releases and run it — it will set up the app, create Start Menu/Desktop shortcuts, and auto‑update.

 ### Download and Install (Desktop App)

 Use the packaged Electron desktop app for the easiest setup on Windows and macOS.